PierreSenellart/provsql/doc/TODO/safe-query-followups.md

     for the surrounding cmp; the sum closure currently bails on categorical / mixture children (`src/HybridEvaluator.cpp`).

-- **Möbius "Increment 3": ranking / shattering** (research-flavoured,
-  may never be needed).
-The extensional Möbius-inversion route to safe non-hierarchical UCQs (`src/mobius_evaluate.cpp`, the `gate_mobius` signed top combination, the `mobius` method, `provsql.mobius` GUC) soundly declines queries whose reduced form still carries a within-disjunct self-join; handling them needs ranking / shattering in the compiler.
-  *Rejected alternative, recorded so it is not re-attempted:* the **intensional** Monet 2019 construction (arXiv:1912.11864, a PTIME deterministic-decomposable circuit using negation in place of inclusion-exclusion, which would drop into the existing pipeline
+- **Intensional route to safe non-hierarchical UCQs** -- *rejected, recorded so it is not re-attempted.*  The extensional Möbius-inversion route (`src/mobius_evaluate.cpp`, the `gate_mobius` signed top combination, the `mobius` method, `provsql.mobius` GUC) is what ProvSQL ships for this class.
+The **intensional** Monet 2019 construction (arXiv:1912.11864, a PTIME deterministic-decomposable circuit using negation in place of inclusion-exclusion, which would drop into the existing pipeline